openpreserve/scape-xcorrsound/ABOUT.md

 memory intensive compared to the input.
 The use case for this tool is to find small overlaps e.g. a few minutes.

+### Ismir

+The audio index tools were developed to search for a short sound bite (a jingle) in a large audio archive.
+The implementation is derived from the paper "A Highly Robust Audio Fingerprinting System", Jaap Haitsma og Ton Kalker, ISMIR 2002.

 Publications
 ------------